Victims of burn injuries in Nevada may be entitled to substantial compensatory damages for:

 Burn injuries can be very serious and cause permanent damage to the dermis and tissue.
 It may leave victims more susceptible to infection, and the scars may harm their self-confidence.
 A healthy financial reward can go a long way in helping victims get on with their lives.

-In this article our Las Vegas personal injury attorneys answer frequently-asked-questions about Nevada burn injury lawsuits, including possible claims, statutes of limitations, and settlements.
+In this article our Nevada personal injury attorneys answer frequently-asked-questions about Nevada burn injury lawsuits, including possible claims, statutes of limitations, and settlements.
 Click on a topic to jump to that section:

 - 1. Can I recover damages for my burn injuries in Nevada?